RobertAhlin/react-elarning-app/README.md

 Some visual styling has been done.
 Mostly to get a feeling of where the header, hero image and footer is.
 As well as the cards.
 I've choosed to not focus on too much styling as that is not in the scope for the assessment.

 # Developement progress
-* First I tried using an API to YouTube an actually got that working.
+* First I tried using an API to YouTube and actually got that working.
 I soon discovered that my "unlisted" videos was not able to to be fetched.
-So instead I implemented to show a random quote to will encurage for happiness.
+The YouTubeApi.js file is still included for future developing.
 * Instead I made a database.json file with urls to all the videos.
 * I made four pages.
 One for each course and one with a contact form.
 (The contact from is not yet functional it's out of the scope for the Lab 3, It's implemented for the component function.)
 * To meet the API critera; I instead fetch a quote that add happiness and incourage to studying.